Medical Policy: 06.01.15

 - National Comprehensive Cancer Network.
 Clinical practice guideline: Small Cell Lung Cancer.
 Version 1.2019.
 NCCN: Fort Washington, PA.

 - National Comprehensive Cancer Network.
-Clinical practice guideline: Neuroendocrine and Adrenal Tumors.
-Version 3.2018.
+Clinical practice guideline: Brain Metastases.
+Version 1.2019.
 NCCN: Fort Washington, PA.

 - American College of Radiology (ACR).
 ACR Appropriateness Criteria.
 Management of recurrent endometrial cancer.

 - Régis, J., Tuleasca, C., Resseguier, N., Carron, R., Donnet, A., Gaudart, J., & Levivier, M. (2016).
 Long-term safety and efficacy of gamma knife surgery in classical trigeminal neuralgia: A 497-patient historical cohort study.
 Journal of Neurosurgery, 124(4), 1079–1087. doi:10.3171/2015.2.jns142144